 Volvojo is a place where I get to geek out about Swedish car, news, and history online.
 I also get to do fun things like write, take photos, and make/edit videos about a topic that I am genuinely enthusiastic about.
 It’s a fun hobby for me, and one that I hope you’ll enjoy being a part of, as well.

-Before I was “Volvojo”, I spent several years tuning Mercedes-Benz V12s and working with companies to develop advanced, standalone ECU solutions for the Nissan R35, Lamborghini/Audi V10, and Porsche Turbo platforms, too.
-Before any of that, though, I had the honor of working for Warren Mosler, and was part of a team that developed one of the first cars completely designed in CAD– when it wasn’t winning races, that is.
+Before I was “Volvojo”, however, I spent several years tuning Mercedes-Benz V12s and working with companies to develop advanced, standalone ECU solutions for the Nissan R35, Lamborghini/Audi V10, and Porsche Turbo platforms, too.
+Before any of that, I had the honor of working for Warren Mosler, and was part of a team that developed one of the first cars completely designed in CAD– when it wasn’t winning races, that is.

 Why Love Volvo Cars?